Onemind-Services-LLC/naf/20 Introduction to Network Automation with Python/exercise_5.md

         print("======================================")
 ```

 The output should capture the pre and post state of the interface descriptions.
+Your output should look like this or similar to this

 ```txt
 -------------------------------------------------------------------------------